Walkaway, Western Australia: Rail

-In 1894 Midland railway line, Western Australia was linked with Midland Junction by the building of a private line–that of the Midland Railway Company, constructed by an engineer and later the first general manager of the company, Edward V. H. Keane.
-With the railway and an expanding agricultural area, the township grew until with the dieselisation of the railway systems, and the take-over by the State of the Midland Railway in 1964, decline set in.
-This was also accentuated by the gradual absorption of the original smallholdings into the larger holdings of today's farming demands.
+In 1894, Walkaway was linked with the Eastern Railway at Midland Junction, 15 km east of Perth, by a private land grant railway constructed by the Midland Railway Company.
+With the railway and an expanding agricultural area, the township grew.
+Decline set in with labour shortages associated with the First World War and the construction in 1915 of the parallel state government-owned Northern Railway, 50 km to the east of the Midland Line.

-Renewable Energy
+Renewable energy

 A number of renewable energy generation projects are located near Walkaway.
-Current projects (2014) produce 162 Megawatts of electrical power.
+In 2014, projects produced 162 MW of electrical power.
 Additional projects along with upgrades to current projects are scheduled for construction.
 The Mid West region is identified as a potential location for developing renewable energy technologies that include additional wind and solar photovoltaic electricity projects, solar thermal, geothermal, bioenergy, and ocean energy.

 Walkaway Wind Farm

 The Walkaway Wind Farm, 9 km east of Walkaway, was completed in August 2005.
 It consists of 54 turbines, each producing 1.8 MW, 80 m high, and with 40 mblade spans.
 Development consent has been given for an expansion of the project to up to 400 MW.